ESSENTIALS OF DIAGNOSIS

 Morphologic characteristics of developmental stages of malarial parasites in the red blood cell.
 Note cytoplasmic Schüffner dots and enlarged host cells in Plasmodium vivax and Plasmodium ovale infections; the band-shaped trophozoite often seen in Plasmodium malariae infection; and the small, often multiply infected rings and the banana-shaped gametocytes in Plasmodium falciparum infections.
 Rings and gametocytes are typically seen in peripheral blood smears from patients with P falciparum infections.
 (Reproduced with permission from Goldsmith R, Heyneman D: Tropical Medicine and Parasitology.
 McGraw-Hill, 1989. © The McGraw-Hill Companies, Inc.)

 Malaria is transmitted by the bite of infected female anopheline mosquitoes.
-During feeding, mosquitoes inject sporozoites (eFigure 35–9), which circulate to the liver, and rapidly infect hepatocytes, ...
+During feeding, mosquitoes inject sporozoites (eFigure 35–9), which circulate to the liver, and rapidly infect hepatocytes, causing asymptomatic ...